 What does socially responsible investing mean to you?
 Some things seem glaringly obvious, like avoiding investment in companies that make money from landmines or cluster bombs.
 But all weapons manufacturing?
 How about tobacco?
 Pornography?
 Fossil fuels?
 Genetically modified organisms?
 Nuclear power?
 Gambling?
 Alcohol?
 Where do you draw the line?

 “Ethical” will mean different things to different people.
 And investment funds have a variety of approaches to these questions.

 That said, there are more socially responsible options than ever in KiwiSaver.
 The following schemes have a framework in place to filter out investments that could be considered unethical, such as tobacco or weapons:

-You can search up any of their funds by typing the scheme name here.
+You can search up any of their funds in Sorted's Smart Investor by typing the fund name here.